BlockstreamResearch/bip-frost-dkg/README.md

  - **Broad applicability**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual to those where multiple owners manage the devices from distinct locations.
  - **Simple backups**: ChillDKG allows recovering the DKG output using the host secret key and common recovery data shared among all participants and the coordinator.
 This eliminates the need for session-specific backups, simplifying user experience.
  - **Untrusted coordinator**: Like FROST, ChillDKG uses a coordinator that relays messages between the participants.
 This simplifies the network topology, and the coordinator additionally reduces communication overhead by aggregating some of the messages.
 A faulty coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.
- - **Per-participant public keys**: When ChillDKG is used with FROST, partial signature verification is supported.
+ - **Per-participant public shares**: ChillDKG supports partial signature verification in FROST signing sessions.
  - **Taproot-safe threshold public key**: ChillDKG prevents malicious participants from embedding a hidden [[BIP 341]](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) Taproot commitment to a script path in the threshold public key.
  - **Blame functionality**: If a ChillDKG session aborts, it is possible to identify and blame a single party responsible for the failure (assuming the network, and, depending on the circumstances, the coordinator, is reliable).